 There’s a reason we call it the silly season!

-Pet health insurance this Christmas will also help safeguard against pet hazards that are particular to summer.
-New Zealand heats up over the festive season, and that increases the risk for heat stroke in pets.
+Pet insurance this Christmas will also help safeguard against pet health hazards that are particular to summer.
+New Zealand heats up over the festive season, and that increases the risk for heat stroke in dogs and cats.
 We see plenty of dogs especially needing treatment for this, many of which were simply out walking or in their yard.
-People leaving cats or dogs in hot cats can be fatal, too, with ‘I’ll just be a minute’ heard all too often.
+Leaving cats or dogs in hot cars can be fatal.
+Sadly, people often say, ‘I’ll just be a minute,’ without realising the risk.

 Getting lost